Hydro One: Privatization

 Finance Minister Sousa stated on November 4, 2015, that the Hydro One IPO was already "oversubscribed" at that time, with more advance orders than the shares that would be available.
 On November 5, 2015, the stock closed at $21.62, up 5.46% or $1.12 from the IPO price of $20.50, with more than 18 million shares sold.
 Although this is not necessarily indicative of a rosy future for the share price, Sousa was optimistic.
 "Every uptick on the market is an indication the future offerings will net even greater proceeds benefiting all Ontarians."
-However, shares dropped 3.9% on December 2, 2015, because of the Auditor-General warning that the cost of replacing outdated transmission assets was $4.47 billion, information that might continue to depress the share price.
+However, shares dropped 3.9% on December 2, 2015, because of Auditor-General Lysyk's warning that the cost of replacing outdated transmission assets was $4.47 billion, information that might continue to depress the share price.
 Hydro One responded by indicating that steps were under way to increase reliability: "There are several initiatives under way to ensure investments strike the appropriate balance between reliability and cost."

-Some consumer advocacy groups and some analysts have raised red flags, concerned with the risk of increasing electricity costs under a privatized Hydro One.
+Some consumer advocacy groups and some analysts raised red flags, concerned with the risk of increasing electricity costs under a privatized Hydro One.
 "Internal polling done for the Wynne government — released under Access to Information — found that 73 per cent of Ontarians oppose the government's plans to privatize Hydro One, the key transmission arm of the original public utility," noted Linda McQuaig in a 2016 Toronto Star opinion article.

 On the other hand, Brady Yauch, executive director of the Consumer Policy Institute discussed the potential benefits in an opinion piece in the Financial Post, including "lower rates for ratepayers".
 His premise is based on the potential increase in productivity of Hydro One under private control, "something that the government has failed to do adequately", bringing high salaries into line, and reducing pension liabilities in future, with employees contributing higher amounts to their pensions.
 "Given the government's performance over the last 15 years, it calls for hopeful optimism ...", said Yauch.

 A secondary offering of 72.4 million Hydro One shares, equivalent to 14.5%, in April 2016 generated $1.7 billion in revenue for the provincial government.
 Crown corporation Ontario Power Generation purchased 9 million of the shares, giving it a 1.5% stake in Hydro One.

 In May 2017, the Ontario government completed the third and final sale of Hydro One shares worth $2.8 billion.
 After the offering, Ontario held 48.9% of Hydro One's common shares: 47.4% directly held by the government, and 1.5% held by Ontario Power Generation.

+The Province of Ontario is a shareholder of Hydro One with approximately 47.2% ownership at September 30, 2021.